Meet our instructors

 MCAT: 520

-Education: University of Washington, Bachelor of Science in General Biology (honors) with a minor in Data Science (2025)
+Education: University of Washington, Bachelor of Science (2025)

 Smitha has been an active tutor in her community since high school.
 After taking her MCAT, she joined Blueprint to continue her development as an instructor and tutor with a company that largely supported her through her MCAT journey.
 As a former Blueprint student, Smitha is an ardent believer that having a strong foundation and knowledge of key strategies are both highly important and necessary to achieving your MCAT goals.
 Her mindset to tutoring involves building students’ confidence with a more proactive and efficient approach towards studying for the MCAT, through consistency and organization.

-Smitha is currently completing her Undergraduate degree at the University of Washington while also performing clinical research in melanoma and ovarian cancer treatments.
+After completing her Undergraduate degree at the University of Washington, she is currently performing global health research into ovarian cancer treatments and volunteering in the San Francisco Bay Area.
 However, she also loves to express a more creative and fun-loving side to herself, and encourages her students to do the same.
-Her favorite activities are hot yoga, crocheting a new top, and curling up with a good book!
+Her favorite activities are hot yoga or pilates, crocheting a new top, and curling up with a good book!

 -